 In the middle of the night, as German forces entered France, Henri’s father helped his three-year-old daughter and heavily pregnant wife to climb a 2.5 metre high fence on the Swiss border.
 Henri’s mother, now the sole carer and provider, made her way to a refugee camp in Lausanne, Switzerland.
 In 1943, she gave birth there to Henri.

 Having watched other babies in the camp fall ill, Henri’s mother made the heartbreaking decision to send her son with the Salvation Army and Red Cross to a Lutheran Swiss foster family, the Meyers.

 I was a foreigner with the Swiss family.
 I had to learn their customs and language, which I did very well.

-When he was three, Henri was returned to his mother who was now living in France.
-However, having grown up in the care of his German-speaking foster family, Henri was unable to speak Polish or French and found it difficult to communicate with his mother.
+When he was three, Henri returned to his mother who was now living in France.
+However, having grown up in the care of his German-speaking foster family, Henri couldn’t speak Polish or French and found it hard to communicate with his mother.

 Children learn incredibly fast, and they also forget incredibly fast.
 When I returned to my mother in Paris at the age of three there was no language in which I could really communicate with her.

 Returning to the Meyers